quovadis-btp/btp-automation/btp-context/readme.md

 <h2 id="terraform-automation">2. terraform.</h2>

+Terraform is a popular declarative CaC tool that allows you to describe and orchestrate infrastructure landscapes in the form of code.
-Terraform allows to plan, apply and maintain the desired state of the contextual infrastructure.
+It allows to plan, apply and maintain the desired state of our defined btp contexts, laying the bricks towards business landscape automation - our ultimate goal.

 This is made possible by a [rich ecosystem of providers](https://registry.terraform.io/browse/providers).
 Providers are a logical abstraction of an upstream API.
 They are responsible for understanding API interactions and exposing resources.